sentubiswas013/ReactJs/assets/css/02-javascript/02-javascript-160-answer-02-AQD.md

 ---

-###  Question 121: How do you prevent the default action of an event in JavaScript?
+###  121: How do you prevent the default action of an event in JavaScript?

 *  Use **`preventDefault()`** method on the event object to stop the browser's default behavior
 *  Common use cases: preventing form submission, stopping link navigation, custom drag behavior